talon-one/talon_go/docs/SetDiscountPerItemEffectProps.md

 `func (o *SetDiscountPerItemEffectProps) HasTargetedItemSubPosition() bool`

 HasTargetedItemSubPosition returns a boolean if a field has been set.

+### GetExcludedFromPriceHistory

+`func (o *SetDiscountPerItemEffectProps) GetExcludedFromPriceHistory() bool`

+GetExcludedFromPriceHistory returns the ExcludedFromPriceHistory field if non-nil, zero value otherwise.

+### GetExcludedFromPriceHistoryOk

+`func (o *SetDiscountPerItemEffectProps) GetExcludedFromPriceHistoryOk() (*bool, bool)`

+GetExcludedFromPriceHistoryOk returns a tuple with the ExcludedFromPriceHistory field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExcludedFromPriceHistory

+`func (o *SetDiscountPerItemEffectProps) SetExcludedFromPriceHistory(v bool)`

+SetExcludedFromPriceHistory sets ExcludedFromPriceHistory field to given value.

+### HasExcludedFromPriceHistory

+`func (o *SetDiscountPerItemEffectProps) HasExcludedFromPriceHistory() bool`

+HasExcludedFromPriceHistory returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)